josehoras/josehoras.github.io/_posts/2019-04-12-intro-to-neural-nets.md

 Same with the rules of chess.
 However, while there can be unlimited cases of cat pictures, chess is a more delimited problem.
 After you describe the pieces and sit will chess experts to describe the best chess tactics, you more or less have it.
 So, it makes sense that programs could beat Kasparov in 1997, and fifteen years later they still could not distinguish an object in an image as well as any child can do.

-Of course there are a lot of programers and they have been busy coding and coming up with clever algorithms.
+Of course there are a lot of programmers and they have been busy coding and coming up with clever algorithms.
 So more and more tasks have been automatized and you would think eventually there will be a code for every single task, at what point computers will finally be our overlords and enslave or kill us all.
 But the hype explosion we hear in the media about AI now is not because of this linear progression.
 It is because of new much powerful general purpose algorithms, and these are the **neural nets**.

 Now, what I find fascinating about neural nets is that the math they are based on is not that difficult to understand.
 Meanwhile I could not describe above in any detail the algorithms that IBM used to beat Kasparov at chess, because they are so complex and I don't really know them.
 To me, there are four pieces to understand: